API Reference

 • API Key: You can obtain your API key from your account dashboard.

-• Header: Include your API key in the Authorization header of your requests, prefixed with Bearer.
+• Header: Include your API key in the screenshotly-api-key header of your requests.

 Rate Limiting